AdeloyeB/boxup-crime-assignment/README.md

 ### 2.1 Technical Criteria: (15%)

 - [ ] Pages and posts are editable by the client using a content management system.
-- [ ] Deploys automatically on a push to the master branch.
+- [x] Deploys automatically on a push to the master branch to live site.
+- [x] Deploys automatically on a push to the test branch to test site.

 ### 2.2 Client Criteria: (25%)